What is Test Data

 Overall, preparing test data can be a complex and time-consuming task.
 However, it is crucial to ensure that test data is representative, accurate, and comprehensive to facilitate effective software testing and ultimately improve software quality.

-Test Data Management (TDM) solutions like Enov8 can help organizations overcome some of these challenges by providing a structured approach to test data analysis, preparation, management and ultimately delivering:
+Test Data Management (TDM) solutions like Enov8 TDM can help organizations overcome some of these challenges by providing a structured approach to test data analysis, preparation, management and ultimately delivering:

 • Efficiency: TDM tools automate the process of generating, masking, and managing test data, which saves time and effort compared to manual methods.